WONDEO LAENDEU (Wonderland)

 展名「원더 랜드」是英文wonderland音譯的韓字拼音，發音為wondeo laendeu。雖然已有이상한 나라的翻譯（直譯為：奇異之地），不過如同其他外來語的韓字拼音化，外來語與現有詞並行的普遍現象中，相同的意思人們傾向於認為音譯的名字顯得更有神秘的異國風情。此處以韓化的翻譯為名，雖然人們已經看過各種（模擬的）仙境（이상한 나라），而wondeo laendeu（원더 랜드）在此彷彿被異化成了一個新的、未知的，熟悉又陌生的美好之地。

 We might have been to many of these wonderlands.
-The name is often to be used in books (the most famous one probably is from Lewis Carroll’s novel Alice's Adventures in Wonderland in 19th century,) movies, music, art…or it became a common name of places like playgrounds, shops or real estate.
+The name is often used in book titles (the most famous one is probably Lewis Carroll’s 19th-century novel Alice's Adventures in Wonderland) movies, music, art, and it has become a common name for playgrounds, shops and even the name of an apartment.

-But hey, have we really been to Wonderland yet?
+But have we really been to Wonderland yet?

-On one hand, we ‘do have been’ there, we have been to those places under the same name or at least somewhere under similar, beautiful names.
-On the other hand, we have not been there, because the true wonderland should not exist in real world, all of the kinds is just an imagination of the perfect world.
-The things so called ‘Wonderland’ are just beautiful illusions mimicked by poets, writers, artists or businessmen.
+On one hand, we have indeed ‘been there;’ we have been to those places of the same name or at least somewhere similar.
+On the other hand, we have not been there, because a true wonderland does not exist in the real world.
+They are all just a fantasy of a perfect world.
+The so-called ‘wonderlands’ are just beautiful illusions mimicked by poets, writers, artists and businessmen.

-In the exhibition, I attempt to discuss the definition of ‘wonderland’ more further.
+In the exhibition, I attempt to discuss the definition of ‘wonderland’ further.
 Everyone has different thoughts about that ‘unbelievable beautiful land.’
-What is the basic element for building a wonderland?
-A well and harmonious family dinner?
-A nice salary after hard work?
+What is the basic element for a wonderland?
+A fun family dinner?
+A nice bonus after hard work?
 A perfect romance like the ones in Korean TV drama?
 Or.............

 The relationship between reality and unreality has always been a very important element of my work.
 The word “unreality” here does not mean fake, but tries to describe the unknown and untouchable part of reality.
 What is true?
 What is fake?
-Is there a blurry zone between real and unreal?
+Is there a grey area between real and unreal?
 Or there is no room for discussion, like two poles of a magnet?

-The concept of Wonderland is like a TV drama, some people it is unreal.
+The concept of ‘Wonderland' is like a TV drama in that it is unreal.
 It covers many difficulties in real life and only expresses the beautiful side.
-But for me, in some way this “unreal" part is also real at the same time, the beautiful side also reveals people's desire of perfect love or ideal life.
-Through the desire of chasing beautiful, unreachable illusion, it highlights the most real emotions and thoughts, as well as spiritual or substance demands from modern human beings.
+But for me, in some way this “unreal" part is also real at the same time.
+The beautiful side also reveals people's desire for perfect love or an ideal life.
+Through the desire of chasing a beautiful, unreachable illusion, it highlights our most real emotions and thoughts, as well as modern humans’ spiritual or material demands.

-Near Dadeapo beach, at the southern part of Busan city, Hongti art centre located in the area surrounding by factories.
-Inspired by the local factories nearby, in the exhibition I made a installation with similar look and system including a long automatic sliding gate, a huge area between the gate and the door, a big door which seldom opens, a dog that only can be heard, and a big obvious sign at a very high position.
-There are also some strange elements seems like fragments from life: A ‘어서 오십시오(welcome)’ mat from restaurant, a sensor door light from someone’s house and a big fake grass on ground an.
-Otherwise, it looks just like a factory under the name of 원더 랜드.
+Located near Dadeapo beach at the southern end of Busan, the Hongti Art Centre is surrounded by factories.
+Inspired by them, for this exhibition I made a installation with similar look and system including a long automatic sliding gate, a huge area between the gate and the door, a big door that seldom opens, a dog that only can be heard, and a big sign in a highly visible position.
+There are also some strange elements seems like fragments from life: A ‘어서 오십시오(welcome)’ mat from a restaurant, a sensor door light from someone’s house and a big fake grass mat on the ground.
+Otherwise, it looks just like a factory with the name of 원더 랜드.

-The Korean name of the sigh “원더 랜드” is a phonemic translation from english word “wonderland,” which is pronounced as “wondeo laendeu” in Korean.
-Although there is already an existed Korean word 이상한 나라 (which literally means strange land) to be used as the translation of “wonderland,” it is common to use phonemic translated words nowadays, not only for ‘wonderland’ but for many other words came from foreign languages.
-Somehow the two different word under same meaning, one is from local language and one is from foreign language, people found the translated one is more attractive, mysterious with exotic imagination.
-The work/exhibition has a translated name from English to Korean to English “Wondeo Laendeu” which makes the ‘land’ more localised and close to people.
-Although we all have seen many (mimic) wonderlands in books, movies or playgrounds, in here, the ‘wondeo laendeu’ became an alienation version of the concept of wonderland, local but foreign, familiar but strange, a new and unknown wonderful place.
+The Korean name on the sign, “원더 랜드” is a phonemic translation from English word “wonderland,” which is pronounced “wondeo laendeu” in Korean.
+Although there is already a Korean word 이상한 나라 (which literally means “strange land”) that could be used as the translation of “wonderland,” it is common to use phonemic translated words from foreign languages nowadays.
+Somehow, between the two different words with the same meaning, one from the local language and one from a foreign language, people found the translated one is more attractive, mysterious, and exotic.
+The work/exhibition has a twice-translated name from English to Korean to English “Wondeo Laendeu,” which makes the ‘land’ more localised and closer to the audience.
+Although we all have seen many (mimic) wonderlands in books, movies or playgrounds, in here, the ‘wondeo laendeu’ is an alien version of the concept of wonderland: local but foreign, familiar but strange, a new and unknown but wonderful place.